Orion orbiting the Moon scenario - artist view

 Orion © NASA

-Successful un-crewed Artemis I mission with ESM-1 ‘Bremen’
+Successful uncrewed Artemis I mission with ESM-1

-Launched on 16 November 2022, the Orion spacecraft with the first ESM-1 module - christened ‘Bremen’ - spent 25 days, 10 hours, 53 minutes travelling to and over 70,000 km beyond the Moon, before the Crew Module splashed back down in the Pacific Ocean on 11 December 2022.
+Launched on 16 November 2022, the Orion spacecraft with the first ESM module spent 25 days, 10 hours, 53 minutes in flight.
+It travelled over 70,000 km beyond the Moon, before the Crew Module splashed back down in the Pacific Ocean on 11 December 2022.
+This uncrewed test mission was a tremendous success with all mission objectives fully achieved and invaluable data gathered for future missions.

 Orion

 The Artemis II Mission will fly 4 astronauts, NASA astronaut commander Reid Wiseman, pilot Victor Glover, mission specialists Christina Koch and Canadian Space Agency astronaut Jeremy Hansen, around the Moon and back to Earth.
 The crew will fly Orion to 8,889 km beyond the Moon before completing a lunar flyby and returning to Earth.
+The mission is used to demonstrate a broad range of capabilities needed on deep space missions.

 ESM-3 shipped to Cape Canaveral for Moon landing